salilab/rmf/doc/Library.md

 # Basics # {#basics}

 The library defines many classes, some of which are implemented using C++ templates.
-Every class support output to a `std::ostream` in C++ and conversion to `str` in Python.
-In addition, every class can be compared to other instances of the same class and can be inserted in hash tables both in C++ and Python.
+Every class supports output to a `std::ostream` in C++ and conversion to `str` in Python.
+In addition, every class can be compared to other instances of the same class and can be inserted into hash tables both in C++ and Python.
 The methods necessary to support these things are omitted for brevity.